 Special Assistants to the President 2022-2024

 Fallon Mansaray is a Visual Information Specialist for the Department of Veterans Affairs.
 She received her Bachelor of Arts in Art & Visual Technology from George Mason University, and began her career with the Department of Veterans Affairs.
-As a Visual Information Specialist, she has extensive experience in creating digital media, marketing material, and other graphic design collateral make her a highly sought-after expert for various Department events and initiatives.
+As a Visual Information Specialist, her extensive experience creating digital media, marketing material, and other graphic design collateral make her a highly sought-after expert for various Department events and initiatives.

 She is a member of the Federal Triangle Chapter and joined FEW in 2021.
-She is active in her community, she works with the Veterans Affairs Hispanic Association as a Technology/Platform Committee member.
-She also served for over 9 years as the Communications/Public Relations Chair of the Veterans Affairs Headquarters Chapter of Blacks in Government.
+Active in her community, she works with the Veterans Affairs Hispanic Association as a Technology/Platform Committee member.
+She also served for over 9 years as the Communications/Public Relations Chair of the VA Headquarters Chapter of Blacks in Government.

-Fallon was born in Milwaukee, Wisconsin.
-After growing up in Virginia for over 15 years, she moved to Maryland where she now resides.
+Fallon was born in Milwaukee, Wisconsin, but grew up in Virginia, spending over 15 years there before moving to Maryland, where she now resides.
 She enjoys going to church, ministering in her church’s Creative Dance Ministry, traveling abroad, experiencing various outdoor activities with her husband, and spending time with family.
-She also has a love for learning about and experiencing different cultures which stems from her family background.
+She also loves learning about and experiencing different cultures, which stems from her family background.

 News and Views Editor